pearkes/gethub/README.md

 ## Getting Started

-The first time you run `gethub`, you pass it a path.

-    $ gethub .
+    $ gethub authorize

-After authorizing with GitHub, all of your repositories will be cloned into this path.
+This asks you where you want to clone your repositories as well as creating an OAuth token for future GitHub requests.

 The next time you run a `gethub`, all of your new repositories will be cloned and your existing repositories will be fetched.

 It's useful if you have a lot of repos and may not have an internet connection.

-Never leave home without a `get`.™
+Never leave home without running `gethub`.

 ## Directory Structure